Religare Acquires Lotus Mutual Fund

 Lotus India, in which Singapore's sovereign wealth fund Temasek also held a stake, has seen its assets under management fall by nearly a third as many investors pulled out from the mutual fund during the recent stock market crash that ensued the global credit crunch.
 Another promoter of Lotus India is Sabre Capital Worldwide, a company promoted by former Standard Chartered CEO Rana Talwar.
 Lotus India was also in talks with UK-based financial services group Olivet, but the UK firm backed out due to worsening economic conditions.

 In October, Lotus India saw its average assets under management fall by 31% from Rs 7,937 crore at the end of September to Rs 5,457.7 crore.
 Lotus India has around 100 funds, of which 90% are invested in fixed income.
-Interestingly, the firm's CEO Ajay Bagga said in an interview in September that Lotus India plans to triple its assets to $6 billion in two years.
+Interestingly, the firm's CEO Ajay Bagga said in an in September that Lotus India plans to triple its assets to $6 billion in two years.

 The impact of global economic crisis and the consequent stock market meltdown can be clearly seen from this distress sale of by Lotus India.
 Several other mutual funds have also reported a steep fall in AUMs.
 In recent data released by industry body AMFI shows that Average AUM of 21 out of the 38 fund houses in the country has dropped by nearly 19%.
 The mutual fund industry has been facing a lot redemption pressures.

 In an attempt to ease the pressures on funds, RBI last month decided to hold an additional 14-day money auction to help banks meet the cash requirements of mutual funds that are facing higher redemption's from investors.
 Also a delegation of officials from leading mutual fund houses is to meet finance minister P Chidambaram today to seek more steps to ease the pressure.